When to Get Comprehensive Car Insurance in Spain (Expat Guide 2026)

 All insurers in Spain are regulated by the Dirección General de Seguros y Fondos de Pensiones, ensuring legal compliance and consumer protection.

-Comprehensive insurance is usually the best option when financial exposure is high and repair costs would be difficult to absorb.
+Comprehensive insurance is usually the right choice when financial exposure is high.

 You should strongly consider it if: